social-media-ethics-automation/book/book_contents/_build/html/_sources/ch06_authenticity/06_authenticity_and_anonymity.md

 The answer to this question might be yes in some circumstances, but also, the opposite might occur in others.

 ## Anonymity encouraging inauthentic behavior
-Anonymity can encourage _inauthentic_ behavior, because with no way of tracing anything back to you[^tracing_back], you can get away with pretending you are someone you are not, or behaving in ways that would get your true self in trouble.
+Anonymity can encourage _inauthentic_ behavior because, with no way of tracing anything back to you[^tracing_back], you can get away with pretending you are someone you are not, or behaving in ways that would get your true self in trouble.

 ## Anonymity encouraging authentic behavior